bullhornfixie/three.js-journey-advanced/27-shaders/readme.md

 - Our shaders can be very simple and performant
 - We can add custom post-processing

-## Lesson summary
-- Learn what is a shader
-- Create our own simple shader
-- Learn the syntax
-- Do some exercises

 ## Key learning points
 - Using .glsl files with .js files
 - Vertex shaders (plot pixels)